 - With proceeds from land sales and other revenue, provinces had the resources to promote colonisation – the primary colonial activity, which involved organising immigration and public works, notably roads (and later railways) and land settlement.

 Provinces were also like local governments because their independence was limited.

 - Superintendents were elected in the same fashion as mayors in English towns.

-- The 1856 compact rested on an agreement that the general assembly was to allocate ordinary (not land) revenue amongst the provinces after its own requirements had been met.
+- The 1856 compact rested on an agreement that the General Assembly would allocate ordinary (not land) revenue amongst the provinces after its own requirements had been met.

-Section 71 of the Constitution Act 1852 provided for the establishment of native districts within which Māori law, customs and usages should be observed.
-This was never acted on.
+Section 71 of the New Zealand Constitution Act 1852 provided for the establishment of native districts within which Māori law, customs and usages should be observed.
+This provision was never acted on.